My exercise history pre Centr

 Centr workout lengths

 The workouts are all short and intense.
 That’s what I love about Centr.
 I don’t have the time to spend hours on workouts.
-They are mostly 20-30 minutes long and most people, if they are honest with themselves and reprioritise can find 20-30 minutes a day.
+They are mostly 20-30 minutes long (as you move up the levels they get longer) and most people, if they are honest with themselves and reprioritise can find 20-30 minutes a day.
 I know I usually spend 2 hours a day on Instagram so 30 minutes for fitness is definitely achievable!
 Especially when you can do it from home.
 I just love that I don’t have to go anywhere, my kids can be in the same room and I can get a good workout in.

 Equipment required for Centr workouts